shakacode/shakapacker/README.md

 ## Contributing

-We encourage you to contribute to Shakapacker/Shakapacker!
+We encourage you to contribute to Shakapacker!
 See [CONTRIBUTING](CONTRIBUTING.md) for guidelines about how to proceed.
 We have a [Slack discussion channel](https://reactrails.slack.com/join/shared_invite/enQtNjY3NTczMjczNzYxLTlmYjdiZmY3MTVlMzU2YWE0OWM0MzNiZDI0MzdkZGFiZTFkYTFkOGVjODBmOWEyYWQ3MzA2NGE1YWJjNmVlMGE).

 ## License